Is it your dream to teach English in Japan?

 Currently US citizens do not need a background check for a work visa in Japan.
 You don’t want to have anything on your background check, so be good, they may start to require it in the future.
 (Working in S. Korea requires a National FBI Criminal Background check.)
 Jobs with some companies, like the Jet Programme, do require a background check after you are hired.

 If you currently have hand, face, or neck tattoos, this isn’t the job for you.
 If you’re thinking about it, I would strongly advise against it.
 Keeping a tattoo hidden means you have to be careful even outside of work during hot summer months.
-If the wrong person sees your tattoo, even in another town, you could be in trouble.
 Plus hot springs in Japan are amazing and a lot of them don’t allow tattoos.

 Professional positions (such as teaching) don’t allow visible tattoos and you will most likely lose your job if you have one that is seen.
-Some young people don’t mind them as much, but you can’t work with students with a tattoo showing, no matter how innocent it is.
 It’s mostly about being a good example to students and a good representative of your country.
-Partially because teachers have a high status (and are held to higher standards) in Asia and partially because tattoos are associated with gangs and criminals, they will be frowned upon.
-This is drastically different from the United States, so I want to warn you: it’s possible if it can be hidden, but not fun, if you have a tattoo in Japan.
+Partially because teachers have a high status (and are held to higher standards) in Asia and partially because tattoos are associated with gangs and criminals, they will be frowned upon by most Japanese.
+I’ve heard of exactly one company that will allow teachers to have visible tattoos, to ‘share foreign culture.’
+I feel the culture around tattoos in Japan is changing, but slowly and reluctantly.